-- What rights does share ownership confer on family members in the day-to-day management of the business?
-Which needs should have priority - funds for reinvestment - Which needs should have priority tunds for reinvest or funds for distribution to shareholders?
+- What rights does share ownership confer on family members in the day-to-day management of the business? - Which needs should have priority funds for reinvestment or funds for distribution to shareholders?

-• What about spouses, the 'unelected' shareholders?
+What about spouses, the 'unelected' shareholders?
 How do 'home' and 'boardroom' influences affect the family business?